clvalada/motovlog-database/README.md

 # motovlog-database
-MotoVlog Database is a passion project enabling users to find their next favorite motovlog.
+MotoVlog Database is the online home for motovloggers and moto enthusiasts.
+User can  find their next favorite motovlog and motovloggers can promote their content.